-CBS’ ’48 Hours: The Yogurt Shop Murders’ and ABC’s ’20/20: Yogurt Shop Murders’ delve deep into the details of the tragic killings of four teenage girls — Jennifer Harbison, Eliza Thomas, Sarah Harbison, and Amy Ayers — inside the I Can’t Believe It’s Yogurt! store in Austin, Texas, in December 1991.
-For several years, the authorities believed that four men — Michael Scott, Robert Springsteen, Forrest Welborn, and Maurice Pierce — were responsible for the incident.
+HBO’s ‘The Yogurt Shop Murders,’ CBS’ ’48 Hours: The Yogurt Shop Murders,’ and ABC’s ’20/20: The Yogurt Shop Murders’ delve deep into the details of a tragic case.
+Four teenage girls — Jennifer Harbison, Eliza Thomas, Sarah Harbison, and Amy Ayers — were killed inside the I Can’t Believe It’s Yogurt! store in Austin, Texas, in December 1991.
+For several years, authorities believed that four men — Michael Scott, Robert Springsteen, Forrest Welborn, and Maurice Pierce — were responsible for the incident.
 However, more than three decades later, DNA evidence led them to another suspect — Robert Eugene Brashers.

-Robert Eugene Brashers Landed in Jail For Several Crimes in the 80s and 90s
+Robert Eugene Brashers Landed in Jail For Several Crimes in the 1980s and 1990s

 Robert pulled out a gun and shot her twice in the neck and head.
 However, Michelle managed to escape the situation and receive the necessary medical attention at Lawnwood Hospital.
-Meanwhile, her lost track of her and disposed of his gun in the sea on the nearby beach.
+Meanwhile, he lost track of her and disposed of his gun in the sea on the nearby beach.
 After failing to flee from the scene in his truck, he was arrested and charged with attempted first-degree murder, aggravated battery, and using a firearm during the commission of a crime.
 He was later found guilty of the crime and received a 12-year prison sentence.
 However, he got released from prison after serving about 4 years on good behavior on May 4, 1989.
 A couple of years later, in 1991, he fathered a daughter, Deborah, with his partner, Dorothy.

 Related